apache/dubbo-go-samples/router/README.md

 ## Description

-This directory includes four types of dubbo-go router function.
+This directory includes multiple types of dubbo-go router function.